V.F. Corporation (VFC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for VFC is $29.32, which is $4.44 above than the current price.
-The public float for VFC is 387.27M, and at present, short sellers hold a 4.88% of that float.
-The average trading volume of VFC on February 22, 2023 was 6.98M shares.
+The public float for VFC is 387.27M and currently, short sellers hold a 4.88% ratio of that float.
+The average trading volume of VFC on February 27, 2023 was 7.34M shares.

 Analysts’ Opinion of VFC